-Mark Bellomo, one of the foremost authorities in the G.I.
-Joe hobby, met his first G.I.
+Mark Bellomo met his first G.I.
 Joe 3 3/4” action figure when he was 11.
 It was articulated love at first sight.
 An afternoon of playtime bliss in 1982 blossomed into decades of devotion.
-Now the still-smitten Bellomo is one of the leading authorities in the world on the celebrated toy line.
+Now the still-smitten Bellomo is an author and one of the foremost authorities in the world on the celebrated toy line.

 “I remember that moment quite vividly,” says Bellomo of his initial G.I.
 Joe encounter in the aisles of a Kay-Bee Toys.
 “It was remarkable.”